Non-invasive, painless management of pain through the innovative use of repulsive forces generated with high-intensity magnetic fields.

 In this video, orthopaedic specialist Dr. Pietro Romeo of Periso Medical Division demonstrates the uses of diamagnetic devices.

 CTU-Mega 18 Diamagnetic Device

 A high-intensity magnetic field device that delivers non-invasive, painless treatment without the use of electrical current.

-The CTU-Mega 18 diamagnetic device, imported from Italy, utilises a system of magnetic repulsion as part of an effective pain management therapy.
+The CTU-Mega 18 diamagnetic device, imported from Switzerland, utilises a system of magnetic repulsion as part of an effective pain management therapy.

 The device's blend of ultra-fast microsecond magnetic field variations and super-short millisecond pulses combine to offer efficient energy transfer into the deep tissue region.

 The technology enables stimulation at a cellular level, which allows for deeper penetration than traditional electrotherapy.
 It does so without the use of electrical current, thus avoiding the potential side-effects associated with electrotherapy - such as skin irritation or rash.

 Avoids risks or side effects of treatments such as electrotherapy, drugs and surgery.